Skip to content

 Then the LORD said to Moses, “Tell Aaron, ‘Stretch out your staff and strike the dust of the ground,’ and throughout the land of Egypt the dust will become gnats.”
 They did this, and when Aaron stretched out his hand with the staff and struck the dust of the ground, gnats came on people and animals.
 All the dust throughout the land of Egypt became gnats.

-Generally speaking, gnats are small flies, and can be divided into biting flies and non-biting flies.
+Generally speaking, gnats are small flies and can be divided into biting flies and non-biting flies.
 True flies are in the order Diptera, Greek for 2 wings.
-True flies have only 1 pair of wings, but have balancing organs called a halteres located at the base of the wings.
+True flies have only 1 pair of wings but have balancing organs called halteres located at the base of the wings.
 Flies and gnats can be commonly found in moist environments such as lakes, ponds, streams, marshes, and swamps.
 Gnats can survive near freshwater bodies of water and saltwater bodies of water.

 Biting Gnats

 Biting gnats are of primary concern for families excited about an outdoor adventure.
-Mosquitoes are the most common biting fly, but they are not often referred to as gnats.
-Most gnats do not bite humans, however some species of gnats require a blood meal to produce viable eggs.
-Males of these species, do not bite, they usually feed on nectar.
-However, in order to successfully reproduce, the female of these species must bite other animals in order to secure their own progeny.
-Mosquitos and biting gnats have very different mouthparts and manner in which they bite.
+Mosquitoes are the most common biting flies, but they are not often referred to as gnats.
+Most gnats do not bite humans, however, some species of gnats require a blood meal to produce viable eggs.
+Males of these species do not bite, they usually feed on nectar.
+However, to successfully reproduce, the female of this species must bite other animals to secure their progeny.
+Mosquitos and biting gnats have very different mouthparts and manners in which they bite.
 Mosquitos have a needle-like mouthpart which the mosquito uses to pierce your skin then suck up your blood as if through a straw.
 Most gnats that bite have mouthparts more akin to a pair of scissors with serrated blades and then they lap up your spilled blood.
-These sawzall blade style mouthparts cause intense pain when a tiny biting midge decides it requires your sanguine contribution.
+These sawzall blade-style mouthparts cause intense pain when a tiny biting midge decides it requires your sanguine contribution.

 Biting Midge Gnat, No-See-Ums